|

 I DO NOT RECOMMEND PUTTING YOUR RACCOON IN ANY TYPE OF CAGE. (with

-An outdoor pen is very convenient, especially when you are not at
+An outdoor pen for an adult raccoon is very convenient, especially when you are not at

 home.
 I do not advise leaving a raccoon in the house when you